Hooked Fisherman

 When and Where to Find Bonito in Connecticut

-**Timing:** Atlantic bonito typically arrive in CT waters in August and peak through September and into October.
-They follow the same baitfish corridors as false albacore โ€” sand eels, silversides, juvenile menhaden, and bay anchovies are the primary forage.
-They're usually gone by mid-October as the baitfish push offshore.
+Timing: Atlantic bonito typically arrive in CT waters in late August and peak through September into early October.
+They follow the same baitfish corridors as false albacore — sand eels, silversides, juvenile menhaden, and bay anchovies are the primary forage.
+Water temps in the upper 60s to low 70s°F tend to hold them in the Sound; they generally push offshore as October cools and the bait thins out.

-**Where:** The same locations that produce false albacore produce bonito โ€” they often run together in mixed blitzes.
+Where: The same locations that produce false albacore often produce bonito — the two species commonly run together in mixed blitzes.

 How to Catch Bonito

-**Casting to surface activity:** When bonito are blitzing on the surface โ€” which is how you'll usually find them โ€” the approach is identical to false albacore: small metal jigs (1โ€“2 oz), small soft plastic swimbaits (3โ€“4 inch, on 1/2โ€“3/4 oz jig head), or epoxy jigs that match the baitfish.
-Cast ahead of the moving fish, let the jig sink 2โ€“3 seconds, and retrieve fast.
-Bonito are generally less finicky about speed than false albacore โ€” a moderately fast straight retrieve often works when albies are demanding a specific presentation.
+Casting to surface activity: When bonito are blitzing — which is how you'll usually find them — the approach mirrors false albacore: small metal jigs, soft plastic swimbaits, or epoxy jigs sized to match the local baitfish.
+Many CT anglers find jigs in the 1–2 oz range and soft plastics around 3–4 inches on a 1/2–3/4 oz jig head cover most situations, though matching the size of the forage matters more than hitting exact specs.
+Cast ahead of the moving fish, let the jig sink 2–3 seconds, and retrieve fast.
+Bonito are generally less finicky about retrieve speed than false albacore — a moderately fast straight retrieve often produces when albies are demanding something more precise.

-**Bait fishing (bonito advantage):** Unlike false albacore, bonito will eat natural bait.
-A live or freshly dead sand eel, silverside, or small squid strip on a size 1โ€“1/0 hook, lightly weighted, cast into the edge of a blitz is extremely effective.
-Bonito will also eat a whole squid chunk jigged vertically below a boat when fish are present but not actively feeding on the surface.
+Bait fishing (bonito advantage): Unlike false albacore, bonito will eat natural bait.
+A live or freshly dead sand eel, silverside, or small squid strip on a size 1–1/0 hook, lightly weighted, cast into the edge of a blitz is very effective.
+Bonito will also take a whole squid chunk jigged vertically below the boat when fish are present but not actively feeding on the surface.

-**Trolling:** Small diving plugs (Yo-Zuri Crystal Minnow, Rapala X-Rap) and umbrellas or daisy chain rigs trolled at 6โ€“8 mph through bait marks will raise bonito even when there's no visible surface activity.
+Trolling: Small diving plugs — the Yo-Zuri Crystal Minnow and Rapala X-Rap are consistent producers — and daisy chain rigs trolled at 6–8 mph through bait marks will raise bonito even when there's no visible surface activity.

-**Tackle:** A light to medium spinning setup (7-foot medium rod, 3000โ€“4000 reel, 20 lb braid with 25โ€“30 lb fluorocarbon leader) is ideal.
-Bonito can exceed 10 pounds and make blistering first runs โ€” use a reel with a smooth drag.
-Leader is important โ€” they're not as leader-shy as false albacore, but heavy monofilament will reduce strikes.
+Tackle: A light to medium spinning setup works well — many CT bonito anglers run a 7-foot medium rod paired with a 3000–4000 reel, 20 lb braid, and a 25–30 lb fluorocarbon leader.
+Bonito can push past 10 pounds and make blistering first runs, so a smooth drag matters.
+They're not as leader-shy as false albacore, but heavy monofilament will cost you strikes.

 Eating Atlantic Bonito

-**Field care matters:** Bleed bonito immediately if you plan to keep them โ€” a cut to the gills and directly into cold water preserves the meat quality.
-Bonito deteriorate quickly without proper handling.
-Pack on ice immediately.
+Field care matters: Bleed bonito immediately if you plan to keep them — cut to the gills and drop them straight into cold water.
+Bonito deteriorate fast without proper handling.
+Ice them down right away and keep them cold until you're ready to cook.

 Get the CT fishing report every week

-What's biting, where, and what's working โ€” every Saturday morning.
+What's biting, where, and what's working — every Saturday morning.

-Sign Up โ€” Free
+Sign Up — Free

 More Fishing Guides